boulesnane/MLP-Face-Recognition/README.md

 3. We click on "Test Dataset" to get the accuracy value result.
 4. From the "Face Recognition" button, we can load one image per time and get the ID result based on the trained model.
 ![test](https://user-images.githubusercontent.com/53651195/184038465-397bbf9c-b1c6-4020-b7bf-2ccca2fcaadd.JPG)

+##Note: to train our Model, we use the ORL Database of Faces: https://www.kaggle.com/datasets/tavarez/the-orl-database-for-training-and-testing